 Sunday, August 1 — Leave Zurich for Madrid then fly Madrid to Washington-Dulles.
 Life is short.
 Enjoy the simple pleasures.
 Life is Good!_

 *EDIT/EPILOGUE – Photos added after the fact.
-The viewing for the tour was along the route about 10 km from the summit.
+The viewing for the Tour was along the route about 10 km from the summit.
 Wishful thinking had me read that we would be at the finish line.
 On neither day were we able to get closer than 4km from the summit due to crowd restrictions of the Tour de France.

 Oh, Lord, you delivered Daniel from the lion’s den Delivered Jonah from the belly of the whale and then The Hebrew children from the fiery furnace So the Good Book do declare Oh Lord, Lord if you can’t help me, For goodness sake don’t help that bear (Lyrics from The Preacher and the Bear)

 I have more than 9,000 miles on my butt riding on the road since I’ve been on a mountain bike.
 But my niece, Emily Cramer, just bought a new mountain bike and was excited to go riding.